ilyaspiridonov/WebFundamentals/src/content/en/fundamentals/app-install-banners/index.md

 accepts the prompt, your PWA will be added to their launcher, and it will run like any other installed app.

+It's common to save and load a model during training.
+There are two sets of APIs for saving and loading a keras model: a high-level API, and a low-level API.
+This tutorial demonstrates how you can use the SavedModel APIs when using `tf.distribute.Strategy`.
+To learn about SavedModel and serialization in general, please read the [saved model guide](../../guide/saved_model.ipynb), and the [Keras model serialization guide](../../guide/keras/save_and_serialize.ipynb).
+Let's start with a simple example:

 Chrome handles most of the heavy lifting for you:

 * On mobile, Chrome will generate a